Research Methods 2 (PGT Conv) PSYCH5089

 By the end of this course students will be able to:

-■ Generate and explore hypotheses and empirical research questions for experimental research designs
+■ Generate and explore hypotheses and research questions for qualitative research designs

 ■ Select appropriate research designs and methodologies for different research questions and demonstrate critical awareness of the assumptions of these methods

-■ Find and critically evaluate data sets from the wider psychological science community
+■ Critically evaluate data sets from the wider psychological science community

-■ Identify the ethical issues involved in experimental research designs
+■ Identify the ethical issues involved in qualitative research designs

-■ Plan and execute a small-scale quantitative research project
+■ Plan and execute a small-scale qualitative research project

 ■ Demonstrate critical analysis, evaluation and synthesis of ideas through peer review and reflection

-■ Use statistical software to conduct a range of descriptive and inferential statistics.
+■ Use statistical software to conduct a range of advanced inferential statistics.

 Minimum Requirement for Award of Credits